alanbernstein/treemonger/README.md

 (Mouse button mapping in tk is platform-dependent.
 Rather than try to interpret what they mean in a coherent way, I chose to make the interface fully customizable: update the config file to whatever works for you.)

+Modifier keys are supported.
+Check `config.json` for examples.

 # future work

 - refactor things to enable delete/refresh to work properly